1.0 Perth Catchment: Facts

 Several Environmental Compliance Approvals and Environmental Activity and Sector Registries were sought in this catchment for municipal drinking water systems and sewage works along with construction dewatering.

-Chemical surface (in-stream) water quality collection by the RVCA since 2003 (see Section 2.1).
+Chemical surface (in-stream) water quality collection by the RVCA since 2003 (see Section 2.1 of this report).

-Fish survey and stream characterization survey by the RVCA on the Tay River in 2017 included taking measurements and recording observations on instream habitat, bank stability, other attributes and preparing a temperature profile (see Section 3).
+Fish survey and stream characterization survey by the RVCA on the Tay River in 2017 included taking measurements and recording observations on instream habitat, bank stability, other attributes and preparing a temperature profile (see Section 3 of this report).

 Seven drainage feature assessments were conducted by the RVCA in 2017 at road crossings in the catchment.
-The protocol measures zero, first and second order headwater drainage features and is a rapid assessment method characterizing the amount of water, sediment transport, and storage capacity within headwater drainage features (see Section 3.4).
+The protocol measures zero, first and second order headwater drainage features and is a rapid assessment method characterizing the amount of water, sediment transport, and storage capacity within headwater drainage features (see Section 3.4 of this report).

-Classification of Perth catchment land cover types derived by the RVCA from colour aerial photography that was acquired during the spring of 2008 and 2014 (see Section 4.1).
+Classification of Perth catchment land cover types derived by the RVCA from colour aerial photography that was acquired during the spring of 2008 and 2014 (see Section 4.1 of this report).

 Town of Perth?

-Twenty-seven stewardship projects were completed by landowners with assistance from the RVCA (see Section 5).
+Twenty-seven stewardship projects were completed by landowners with assistance from the RVCA (see Section 5 of this report).